brunobincoletto/brun/README.md

 - Anxious or accelerated persons
 - Diagnosed with Alzheimer's
-- Disorganized people who lose their notes
+- Disorganized or forgotten people who lose their notes
-- Marihuana smokers

 ## Install BRUN